TL;DR

 The result is that, due to market pressure and the ubiquity of Google/Microsoft login buttons, vendors are being forced to offer some form of frictionless access on lower-tier plans.

-The SSO Tax is weakening, but the SCIM vs SSO Tax imbalance is growing, because vendors still have one high-leverage feature left to monetize.
+The SSO Tax is weakening, but vendors still have one high-leverage feature left to monetize.

 The SCIM Tax is different.
 It is the extra price paid just to enable automated provisioning and deprovisioning, even when the API technology is already built.
 This feature exploits a unique vulnerability in IT: its invisibility.